jmelo11/Chile-Fin-Products/README.md

-# Python tools for the chilean financial market.
+# Python scripts and objects for the chilean financial markets.

 Any contribution is welcome.

 # Files:

 pgLoader.py - It's a data managament script that lets you upload/download Pandas dataframes to/from a PostgreSQL database.

-bondTools.py - Tools to use QuantLib with chilean fixed income products.

-qlChileCal.py - Contains a function that generates the Chilean calendar for QL.

-zspreadSebra.py - Example of an implementation of the other scripts.
+CLBonds - Bond objects (Peso and UF).

+CLCurves - Zero Curves and UF proyected values (From UF Forwards and UF/CAM swaps)

+CLAUX - Chilean calendar for QuantLib and an objects that keeps the Observer patter alive.

+Other Files - Older examples of QuantLib usage in python.